Introducing Columbia College Golden Lions — a new community for alumni who have surpassed their 50th reunion.

 Past Events

-The Golden Lions gathered with fellow alumni and friends on October 25 and 26 for a University Archives tour, Golden Lions lunch, and other campus activities leading up to the Homecoming game against Dartmouth.
+The Golden Lions gathered with fellow alumni and friends on October 25 for a University Archives tour and Golden Lions lunch.

 Exploring Campus Architecture: From Morningside to Manhattanville